-For immunogenicity assessments, 50 ml of blood was collected before each study vaccination, at 7 and 21 days after the first dose, and at 7 and 14 days after the second dose.
-In the RBD-binding IgG assay, a recombinant SARS-CoV-2 RBD containing a C-terminal Avitag (Acro Biosystems, SPD-C82E9) and no foldon domain was bound to streptavidin-coated Luminex microspheres.
-In brief, 1.25×10^7 microspheres/ml were coated with streptavidin by 1-ethyl-3-[3-dimethylaminopropyl] carbodiimide hydrochloride reaction.
-Recombinant RBD Avitag was coupled to streptavidin beads by incubating for 90 min at room temperature with shaking (35 rpm).
-Beads were blocked in 1% BSA buffer for 30 min at room temperature.
-Heat-inactivated serum from participants was diluted 1:500, 1:5,000 and 1:50,000 in assay buffer (PBS with 0.5% BSA.
-0.05% Tween-20 and 0.02% sodium azide).
-Following a 16-20-h incubation at 2-8 °C with shaking (300 rpm), plates were washed three times in a solution containing 0.05% Tween-20.
-An R-phycoerythrin-conjugated goat anti-human polyclonal antibody (Jackson Labs) was then added to plates for 90 min at room temperature with shaking (300 RPM).
+50 mL of blood was colle ted for immunogenicity assessments before each study vaccination, at 7 and 21 days after Dose 1, and at 7 and 14 days after Dose 2 In the RBD-binding IgG assay, a recombinant SARS-CoV-2 RBD contai ing a C terminal Avitag[TM] (Acro Biosystems Cat# SPD-C82E9) and no foldon domain was bound to streptavidin-coated Luminex mic ospheres.
+Briefly, 1.25×10^7 microspheres/mL were coated with streptavidin by 1-ethyl-3-[3-dimethylaminopropyl] carbodiimide hydrochloride (EDC) reaction.
+Recombinant RBD Avitag was coupled to s reptavidin beads by incubating for 90 minutes at room temperature with shaking (35 RPM).
+Beads were blocked in 1% BSA buffer for 30 minutes at room temperature.
+Heat-inactivated subject serum was diluted 1:500, 1:5000, and 1:50000 in assay buffer (PBS with 0.5% BSA, 0.05% Tween, and 0.02% sodium azide).
+Following a 16- to 20-hour incubation at 2-8 °C with shaking (300 RPM), plates were washed three times in a solution containing 0.05% Tween-20.
+An R-Phycoerythrin-conjugated goat anti-human polyclonal antibody (Jackson Labs) was then added to plates for 90 minutes at room temperature with shaking (300 RPM).
 Plates were then washed a final time in a solution containing 0.05% Tween-20.
-Data were captured as median fluorescent intensities using a Luminex reader and converted to U/ml antibody concentrations using a reference standard curve with arbitrary assigned concentrations of 100 U/ ml and accounting for the serum dilution factor.
-The reference standard was composed of a pool of five COVID-19 convalescent serum samples (>14 days after PCR diagnosis).
+Data were captured as median fluorescent intensities using a Luminex reader and converted to U/mL antibody concentrations using a reference standard curve with arbitrary assigned concentrations of 100 U/mL and accounting for the serum dilution factor.
+The reference standard was composed of a pool of five COVID-19 convalescent serum samples (>14 days post PCR diagnosis).
 Three dilutions are used to increase the likelihood that at least one result for any sample will fall within the usable range of the standard curve.
-Assay results were reported in U/ ml of IgG.
+Assay results were reported in U/mL of IgG.
 The final assay results are expressed as the GMC of all sample dilutions that produced a valid assay result within the assay range.

-The SARS-CoV-2 neutralization assay used a previously described strain of SARS-CoV-2 (USA_WA1/2020) that had been rescued by reverse genetics and engineered by the insertion of an mNeonGreen gene into open-reading frame 7 of the viral genome25.
+The SARS-CoV-2 neutralization assay used a previously described strain of SARS-CoV-2 (USA_WA1/2020) that had been rescued by reverse genetics and engineered by the insertion of an mNeonGreen gene into open reading frame 7 of the viral genome25.
 This reporter virus generates similar plaque morphologies and indistinguishable growth curves from the wild-type virus.
-Viral master stocks (2×10^7 plaque-forming units per ml) used for the neutralization assay were grown in Vero E6 cells as previously described25.
+Viral master stocks (2×10^7 PFU/mL) used for the neutralization assay were grown in Vero E6 cells as previously described25.
 When testing patient convalescent serum specimens, the fluorescent neutralization assay produced comparable results as the conventional plaque reduction neutralization assay26.
-In brief, serial dilutions of heat-inactivated sera from participants were incubated with the reporter virus to yield an infection rate of approximately 10-30% of the Vero monolayer) for 1h at 37 °C before inoculating Vero CCL81 cell monolayers (targeted to have 8,000-15,000 cells per well) in 96-well plates to enable the accurate quantification of infected cells.
-Total cell counts per well were enumerated by nuclear stain (Hoechst 33342) and fluorescent virally infected foci were detected 16-24 h after inoculation with a Cytation 7 Cell Imaging Multi-Mode Reader (BioTek) with Gen5 Image Prime v.3.09.
-Titres were calculated in GraphPad Prism v.8.4.2 by generating a four-parameter logistical fit of the percentage neutralization at each serial serum dilution.
-The 50% neutralization titre was reported as the interpolated reciprocal of the dilution that yielded a 50% reduction in fluorescent viral foci.
+Briefly, serial dilutions of heat inactivated sera were incubated with the reporter virus to yield approximately a 10% to 30% infection rate of the Vero monolayer) for 1 hour at 37 °C before inoculating Vero CCL81 cell monolayers (targeted to have 8,000 to 15,000 cells per well) in 96 well plates to allow accurate quantification of infected cells.
+Total cell counts per well were enumerated by nuclear stain (Hoechst 33342) and fluorescent virally infected foci were detected 16 to 24 hours after inoculation with a Cytation[®] 7 Cell Imaging Multi-Mode Reader (BioTek) with Gen5 Image Prime version 3.09.
+Titers were calculated in GraphPad Prism version 8.4.2 by generating a 4-parameter (4PL) logistical fit of the percent neutralization at each serial serum dilution.
+The 50% neutralization titer (VNT{s0}) was reported as the interpolated reciprocal of the dilution yielding a 50% reduction in fluorescent viral foci.